 In marketing, market segmentation is basically the procedure of separating a broad consumer/business segment from the rest of the market based on some kind of defining characteristic, usually based on demographics.
 Market segments can be broken down based on things like product, brand, target audience, price, geographical location, company size, and many more.
 However, it’s often difficult to know where to start once you’ve defined your market segmentation criteria.
+Before we go over the types of market segmentation tactics, ask yourself these two questions:

 - How do you know what kinds of products to sell in a specific segment?